 Paris Tuberculosis Hospital is a former tuberculosis hospital that operated between 1950 and the 1970s in Paris, Kentucky.

 In 1945, the Commonwealth of Kentucky’s Kentucky Tuberculosis Sanatoria Commission acquired a tract of land on the north side of Paris with the goal of developing a sanatorium for tuberculosis patients.
-2 The site selected was ideal because of an abundance of fresh air and trees atop a small hill.
+2 The site selected was ideal because of its abundance of fresh air and trees atop a small hill.
 It was believed that a combination of fresh air and rest aided in the recuperation of patients that had contracted tuberculosis, an infectious and contagious disease.

 The state provided $2.7 million towards the administrative and operational costs of the hospitals, which included regional complexes in London, Glasgow, Madisonville, and Paris.
 2 It was generally agreed that the facilities being built would later be turned over to the counties for use as district state hospitals or as general charity hospitals.